 GeneCards Summary for CCL13 Gene

 CCL13 (C-C Motif Chemokine Ligand 13) is a Protein Coding gene.
-Diseases associated with CCL13 include Allergic Hypersensitivity Disease.
-Among its related pathways are PEDF Induced Signaling and Signaling by GPCR.
-GO annotations related to this gene include receptor binding and chemokine activity.
+Diseases associated with CCL13 include Asthma.
+Among its related pathways are Akt Signaling and NF-kappa B signaling pathway.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and chemokine activity.
 An important paralog of this gene is CCL2.

 UniProtKB/Swiss-Prot for CCL13 Gene

 Chemotactic factor that attracts monocytes, lymphocytes, basophils and eosinophils, but not neutrophils.
 Signals through CCR2B and CCR3 receptors.
 Plays a role in the accumulation of leukocytes at both sides of allergic and non-allergic inflammation.
 May be involved in the recruitment of monocytes into the arterial wall during the disease process of atherosclerosis.
 May play a role in the monocyte attraction in tissues chronically exposed to exogenous pathogens.